chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 #### Process and details

-The subjects will be inform to use their dominant thumb to slide over the screen and can use the left hand as support to hold the cellphone.
+The subjects will be informed to use their dominant thumb to slide over the screen and they are allowed to use the left hand as support to hold the cellphone.
 The followings will be informed before the experiment begins:

 ```
 1. The pattern is 36987452.